 When it comes to female hormones, estrogen is the most popular and most talked about, yet very few women understand its primary functions.

-Because it’s so essential to your health, it’s important to get a strong grasp on what estrogen is, how it changes over time and what you can do to keep your estrogen levels in a healthy range.
-Let’s begin with estrogen’s main functions:
+Because it’s essential to your health, it’s vital to get a firm grasp on what estrogen is, how it changes over time, and what you can do to keep your estrogen levels in a healthy range.
+Below are estrogen’s main functions.

 #1: Reproductive Health

-Estrogen is part of a group of sex hormones and is produced in the ovaries and adrenal glands[*].
+Estrogen is part of a group of sex hormones produced in the ovaries and adrenal glands[*].

-It stimulates the growth of your vagina and fallopian tubes during puberty and is responsible for the development of your breasts and wider-than-male pelvis[*].
+It stimulates the growth of the vagina and fallopian tubes during puberty, and is responsible for the development of your breasts and wider-than-male pelvis[*].

 Estrogen also regulates your menstrual cycle and your entire reproductive system[*].

-One of its main roles is to trigger the release of an egg each month, then its levels quickly drop after ovulation.
+One of its primary roles is to trigger the release of an egg each month, then its levels quickly drop after ovulation.